komarovd95/distributed-classes/README.md

 `phases.h` contains definitions of processes' routine sub-functions aka phases (provided by me)

-`pipes.h` contains definitions of functions that crate and close pipes (provided by me)
+`pipes.h` contains definitions of functions that create and close pipes (provided by me)

-`transfers.h` contains definitions of functions thar are needed to process transfers (provided by me).
+`queue.h` contains definitions of functions and structures that are needed to implement CS requests priority queue (provided by me)

 #### C files

-All C files (except `bank_robbery.c`) are written by me.
+All C files are written by me.

-`bank_robbery.c` contains toy implementation of transfers thar are initiated by parent process (provided by teacher).

 `ipc.c` contains implementation of IPC functions.